david-dick/firefox-marionette/README.md

     my $firefox = Firefox::Marionette->new( capabilities => Firefox::Marionette::Capabilities->new( page_load_strategy => 'eager' ));
     $firefox->go('https://metacpan.org/'); # will return once the main document has been loaded and parsed, but BEFORE sub-resources (images/stylesheets/frames) have been loaded.

+When going directly to a URL that needs to be downloaded, please see [BUGS AND LIMITATIONS](https://metacpan.org/pod/Firefox::Marionette#DOWNLOADING-USING-GO-METHOD) for a necessary workaround.

 This method returns [itself](https://metacpan.org/pod/Firefox::Marionette) to aid in chaining methods.

 ## har